ballerina-attic/loadbalancing-failover/README.md

     $ ballerina run booksearchservice/
    ```

-2. Run the three instances of the book store service.
-Here, you have to enter the service port number in each service instance.
+2. Next, run the three instances of the book store service.
+Here you have to enter the service port number in each service instance.
 You can pass the port number as parameter `Bport=<Port Number>`
    ``` bash
    // 1st instance with port number 9011
    $ ballerina run bookstorebacked/ -Bport=9011